HenriquesLab/EZInput/README.md

 ## Usage

 EZInput provides a unified interface for creating UIs in either the terminal or Jupyter notebooks.
-The mode is automatically determined based on the environment or can be explicitly specified using the `mode` argument.
+The mode is automatically determined based on the environment.
-Thanks to the unified API, you can easily re-use your code for terminal and Jupyter notebook without having to change it.

 ### Terminal Mode